 My favorite part of Keck Medicine is working with the dedicated people who strive for excellence in their job, whether it’s in the cafeteria, operating room or tumor board.”

-Dr. Tseng is a surgical oncologist at Keck Medicine and an associate professor of clinical surgery at the Keck School of Medicine of USC.
-Click here to view his full biography or request an appointment.
+Dr. Tseng is also an associate professor of clinical surgery at the Keck School of Medicine of USC.
+View his full biography.